 Yes, we offer installation only services.
 Beforehand, we will meet with you, review your purchased equipment, and validate the equipment will be sufficient for your vision.
 We pride ourselves on quality work and believe the job should be done right each and every time.

 They are all high-definition televisions (HDTV).
-An LCD/LED television uses LED’s (light emitting diode) to produce the picture.
-LEDs are essentially mini lights which are used to provide the light within the TV, which is also called ‘backlighting’.
-LED TVs tend to be lighter in weight than a plasma.
-Plasmas uses phosphors (gas) to create the image on the screen, and don’t require backlighting.
+An LCD/LED television uses LED’s (light-emitting diodes) to produce the picture.
+LEDs are essentially mini lights that are used to provide the light within the TV, which is also called ‘backlighting’.
+LED TVs tend to be lighter in weight than plasma.
+Plasmas use phosphors (gas) to create the image on the screen and don’t require backlighting.
 Plasma TVs have a piece of glass that covers the front, which should be considered if you have a bright room, as the plasma will have a reflection of the images in the room (almost like a mirror).
 When determining the type of TV you prefer, consider screen thickness, brightness, darkness, energy efficiency, and price.
-LED TVs tend to be brighter and more energy efficient than a plasma; while a plasma conveys more true colors and some believe the picture on a plasma is more realistic and vivid.
+LED TVs tend to be brighter and more energy-efficient than plasma; while plasma conveys more true colors and some believe the picture on a plasma is more realistic and vivid.

 We will conduct a complimentary training for you on your new system and if you can’t get something to work we are just a call away.

 The size of the room doesn’t necessarily determine whether you can do a dedicated home theater.
 What is most important is the equipment and speaker placement within the room.